Nyk0/chsc/README.md

 persistentvolumeclaim/pvc-nfs-home created
 ```

-### 3. Instantiate the Containerized OAR scheduler
+### 3. Instantiate the containerized OAR scheduler

 Go to the "oar" directory and run the YAML manifest :